4 Non-Traditional Ways To Protect Your Money Against Inflation

 4. Start Your Own Garden

-These are a few of my favorite tips to help protect you and your money against inflation.
-You might not always have a say in what happens, but you DO have a say in how you respond.
-Use these tips and tricks to stay ahead of the game!
+Remember, you might not always have a say in what happens, but you DO have a say in how you respond.
+Use these tips and tricks to stay ahead of the game.

 Now, how about you?
-Which one of these tips seems like the right one for you to implement now?
+Which one of these tips seems resonates the most with you?
 Leave me a comment and let me know how you intent to get ahead of inflation and protect your money!

 Until next time,